ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Syntax

-Syntactically, a JSONPath consists of a root selector (`$`), which stands for a nodelist that contains the root node of the Argument, followed by a possibly empty sequence of *selectors*.
+Syntactically, a JSONPath consists of a root selector (`$`), which stands for a nodelist that contains the root node of the argument, followed by a possibly empty sequence of *selectors*.

 ~~~~ abnf